dstackai/dstack/CONTRIBUTING.md

 # Contributing to `dstack`

 We appreciate your interest in contributing to `dstack`!
-This document will help you get up to speed with `dstack` codebase and guide you through the contribution process.
+This document will help you get up to speed with the `dstack` codebase and guide you through the contribution process.

 ## Set up your development environment